Property Staging Tips That Sell

-Designers tout it and builders love it, so what is all the hype with staging about?
-Well...there's good reason why many see staging as the perfect selling tool.
-On average, well staged homes sell for 6% over their non-staged competition and when you factor in that the average home in Michigan sells for around $152,000 you can see why homeowners look to staging to help them capture the extra $9,000+ that it may bring.
+Designers tout it, and builders love it, but what is all the hype about home staging tips?
+Well, there’s a good reason why many see staging as the perfect selling tool.
+On average, well-staged homes sell for 6% over their non-staged competition.
+In fact, according to the National Association of Realtors (NAR), 81% of buyers find it easier to visualize a property as their future home when it’s staged.
+When you factor in that the average home in Michigan sells for around $152,000, you can see why sellers use property staging tips to capture an extra $9,000+ that staging may bring.

-Staging is such a useful selling tool because it turns your home into the ultimate salesman (or saleswoman) by allowing your product to speak for itself within the buyer's internal dialogue.
-A well staged home provides buyers with enough of a vision to allow them to picture themselves living in the home while also still leaving room for a buyer to think of what 'it could be' and how it would fit their lifestyle.
-Granted, some homes sell for less and others more so a staging budget is always a concern for sellers however, by following a few key staging core concepts you can stage like a pro without breaking the bank.
+Staging a house to sell quickly is a useful selling tool because it transforms your home into the ultimate salesperson.
+A well-staged home provides buyers with just enough vision to picture themselves living there while leaving room for them to imagine what it could be and how it fits their lifestyle.
+By following these real estate staging strategies, you can stage like a pro without breaking the bank.

 The Minimalist Wins

-The number one rule in staging is...declutter!
-Grandma's porcelain figurines and your college furniture may fit well with your décor, but it will only make your space seem cluttered to buyers (we love you grandma).
-If you do nothing else, a simple cleaning and storing of non-essential items from view will open up your space and allow buyers to focus on your home's features instead of your home's items.
-Wait I thought staging was about placing items in the home, now you're saying take items out?
-Effective staging not only strategically places items within your space but, also removes irrelevant items with the ultimate goal of helping buyers see the highlights of your space.
+The number one rule in home staging tips is... declutter!
+Grandma’s porcelain figurines and your college furniture may fit well with your décor, but they will only make your space seem cluttered to buyers (we love you, Grandma!).
+If you do nothing else, a simple cleaning and storing of non-essential items will open up your space and allow buyers to focus on your home’s best staging features instead of your personal items.

 Don't Make it Personal

-Replacing family photos and other personal items with 'neutral' photos or removing them all together will keep buyers from focusing on your personal items and will allow them to fill in the blanks with their own personal touches.
-Now that doesn't mean that all personal items are bad for instance, a kid's painting in a room that is dedicated as a kid's play room may work very well however, in general it's best to remove or replace your personal items for more 'buyer neutral' and 'buyer friendly' items.
+How to stage a home for sale effectively means replacing family photos and other personal items with 'neutral' photos or removing them altogether will keep buyers from focusing on your personal items and will allow them to fill in the blanks with their own personal touches.
+Now, that doesn't mean that all personal items are bad.
+For instance, a kid's painting in a room that is dedicated as a kid's playroom may work very well.
+However, in general, it's best to remove or replace your personal items with more 'buyer neutral' and buyer-friendly items.

 Sell a Lifestyle

-What do some of the most successful staged home have in common?...
+What do some of the most successful real estate staging strategies have in common?
 They sell a lifestyle and not just a home.
-No matter how well priced your property may be or how well it looks on a listing, the fact is that your listing will face competition whether it be through quality, price, location or all of the above.
-One the things you can do to ensure others can't compete is to offer not only a home but a lifestyle through staging.
+No matter how well-priced your property may be or how good it looks on a listing, the fact is that your listing will face competition, whether it be through quality, price, location, or all of the above.
+One of the things you can do to ensure others can't compete is to offer not only a home but a lifestyle through DIY home staging.

-Does your property have a unique feature? a pool? near a lake or river? close to a recreational park? on a lot with acreage? near attractions? offer a quiet retreat? ... you get the point.
+Does your property have a unique feature?
+A pool?
+Near a lake or river?
+Close to a recreational park?
+On a lot with acreage?
+Near attractions?
+Offer a quiet retreat? ... you get the point.
 Play it up!
-Bring in staging items that reflect that lifestyle throughout the property and if the feature is on your property take care to further draw attention to it.
-Offering a vision to buyers of what 'life could be like' living in your property is a surefire way to get a 'buzz' going about your listing and buyers may look beyond your property's shortfalls for the appeal in lifestyle that it can offer.
+Bring in staging items that reflect that lifestyle throughout the property, and if the feature is on your property, take care to further draw attention to it.
+Offering a vision to buyers of what 'life could be like' living in your property, so they can see themselves living there, is a surefire way to get a 'buzz' going about your listing.
+Buyers may look beyond your property's shortfalls for the appeal in lifestyle that it can offer.

 "Effective staging not only strategically places items within your space but, also removes irrelevant items with the ultimate goal of helping buyers see the highlights of your space."